 The company operates through a group of directors democratically elected by members.
 The current Directors are:

-Meetings are normally held on the last Tuesday of each month in the Servicepoint.
-These are open to all with an agenda advertised on the preceeding Tuesday.
+Meetings are normally held on the last Tuesday of each month in the Servicepoint and the agenda will be posted the Tuesday Prior.
 Minutes of each meeting can be found for download at the bottom of this page.
 These are made available once they have been approved at the following meeting.

 CCDC manages the service point on behalf of Argyll and Bute Council under a service level agreement.
 HIE have provided funding for 2018/19 towards additional costs of employing a project development officer to deliver the company's busines strategy.
 Carrie Seymour and Ros Jewell have been appointed as a job share.